j0lt-github/adenumtool/README.md

 # AD Enum Tool (adenumtool)

 A tool written in C# for enumerating details about Active Directory domains and their domain controllers.
-This tool will be upgraded with time , rightnow it just have some basic features.
+This tool will be upgraded over time; right now, it only has some basic features.

 ## Features